 Patients with lumbar spinal stenosis may be unable to work because of their condition and its related complications.
-Patients who find themselves unable to work because of their lumbar spinal stenosis may qualify for long term disability (LTD) and Social Security Disability benefits.
+Patients who are unable to work because of their lumbar spinal stenosis could qualify for long term disability (LTD) and Social Security Disability benefits.
 The insurance company and Social Security Administration will review their respective claims to see if the claimant’s spinal stenosis qualifies for disability benefits under their rules.

 What is Lumbar Spinal Stenosis?

-The word stenosis stems from the Greek word for “choked,” which is an example of what happens to the spinal column in those who suffer from this condition.
-The nerves in the spinal cord are literally choked off by the narrowing of the spinal canal, causing leg pain, difficulty walking, tingling, weakness, and numbness that radiates from the back down into the legs.
+The word stenosis comes from the Greek word for “choked,” which is what happens to the spinal column of those who suffer from this disorder.
+The spinal cord nerves are choked off by the narrowing of the spinal canal, causing leg pain, trouble walking, tingling, weakness, and numbness that radiates from the back into the legs.
 If severe enough, you may require spinal cord surgery to reduce the narrowing of the spinal canal and create more space for the nerves.

-Because lumbar spinal stenosis is typically a degenerative condition, most people who receive a diagnosis of spinal stenosis are over age 50.
-It is less common for younger people to experience lumbar spinal stenosis, but it can happen in cases where a person has a curvature of the spinal cord or has suffered a spinal injury.
+Because lumbar spinal stenosis is a degenerative condition, most people who are diagnosed are over age 50.
+It is not common for younger individuals to have lumbar spinal stenosis, but it can happen if a person has curvature of the spinal cord or has suffered a spinal injury.

-Other medical conditions that impact the spinal cord and nerves include bulging discs, herniated discs, bone spurs, arthritis, scoliosis, or scar tissue.
-It is possible to suffer from spinal stenosis as well as other spine disorders.
+Other health conditions that impact the spinal cord and nerves are bulging discs, herniated discs, bone spurs, arthritis, scoliosis, or scar tissue.
+It is possible to suffer from both spinal stenosis and other spine disorders.

-The severity and effects of lumbar spinal stenosis are different for each person; for some, the pain, weakness, and numbness tend to come and go.
-People affected with this condition may have relatively pain-free periods with flares of pain or discomfort based on a number of different factors including physical activity or strain.
-Generally, symptoms that accompany a diagnosis of spinal stenosis include:
+The severity and symptoms associated with lumbar spinal stenosis varies for each person.
+In some cases, the pain, weakness, and numbness will come and go.
+They may experience mostly pain-free periods with flares of pain or discomfort.
+These flares are based on a number of different factors, including physical activity or exertion.
+Generally, the symptoms that come with a diagnosis of lumbar spinal stenosis include: